X

 If your DTI is above 50% and you have bad credit, start paying down your balances to improve your chances at securing a bad credit business loan.

-3. Cash Reserves & Down Payment
+Cash Reserves and Down Payment

 Another way to improve your chances at qualifying for a business loan is by keeping enough cash on hand to cover several months of expenses.
 Your business’s cash reserves function the same way as an emergency fund for your personal finances.